-We are a clinical-stage biopharmaceutical company specializing in novel therapeutics to treat chronic, high-prevalence retinal diseases.
+We are a clinical stage biopharmaceutical company specializing in novel therapeutics to treat chronic, high-prevalence retinal diseases.
 We commenced operations in June 2009, have no products approved for commercial sale and have not generated any revenue.
 Drug development is a highly uncertain undertaking and involves a substantial degree of risk.
-We completed the Phase 1 single ascending dose clinical trial for our most advanced product candidate, KSI-301, in November 2018, but have not initiated clinical trials for any of our other product candidates.
-To date, we have not completed a pivotal clinical trial, obtained marketing approval for any product candidates, manufactured a commercial scale product or arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful product commercialization.
+We have enrolled 121 patients with wet AMD, DME, or RVO in our Phase 1b multiple-dose clinical trial of KSI-301 and we are currently enrolling wet AMD patients in our pivotal 'DAZZLE' clinical trial of KSI-301.
+We have not initiated clinical trials for any of our other product candidates.
+To date, we have not completed a pivotal clinical trial, obtained marketing approval for any product candidates, manufactured a commercial scale product, or conducted sales and marketing activities necessary for successful product commercialization.
 Our limited operating history as a company and early stage of drug development make any assessment of our future success and viability subject to significant uncertainty.
 We will encounter risks and difficulties frequently experienced by early-stage biopharmaceutical companies in rapidly evolving fields, and we have not yet demonstrated an ability to successfully overcome such risks and difficulties.
 If we do not address these risks and difficulties successfully, our business will suffer.